Understanding Vision Problems -- Treatment

 What Are the Treatments for Vision Problems? continued...

 To treat farsightedness that does not resolve itself naturally, glasses or contact lenses can be prescribed.
 People typically seek treatment for farsightedness when they begin to complain of eyestrain, especially at the end of the day, or when they have trouble focusing while reading.
-LASIK can also be used to treat lower levels farsightedness.
+LASIK can also be used to treat lower levels of farsightedness.
 Higher levels of farsightedness can only be surgically corrected with a refractive lens exchange -- the natural lens is replaced with an intraocular lens that is more powerful, thereby focusing the light on the retina.

 To treat astigmatism, the accepted prescription is a lens that will correct or neutralize the effect of the uneven cornea.
 Again, you will typically have a choice between glasses and contact lenses.
 Surgery for astigmatism can include limbal relaxing incisions, LASIK, and toric intraocular lenses.

 In cataracts, the eye's natural lens hardens and becomes cloudy, obscuring vision.
 Correcting the problem was once a complex procedure requiring general anesthesia and a week of hospitalization.
 Today, a process called "phacoemulsification" uses ultrasound to break up the cataract and remove the tiny lens fragments through an incision so small that it usually requires no stitches.
 Some people mistakenly call this laser cataract surgery.
 The surgeon then inserts an artificial lens implant.
-Local anesthesia is used and the patient goes home from an outpatient facility within an hour or two after surgery.
+Local anesthesia is used and the patient goes home from an outpatient facility typically within an hour or two after surgery.

 For macular degeneration, there is currently no cure for age-related macular degeneration (AMD), but new treatments are sometimes able to prevent severe visual loss.
 Treatment depends on the type of AMD, but may include: